- Who We Are

 March 12, 2007

-NEW YORK – The 95th anniversary year of Girl Scouting kicks off on March 12 when Girl Scouts of the USA CEO Kathy Cloninger hosts a ceremony in New York and launches a series of nationwide events that celebrate the Girl Scout Movement's tradition of building leadership through action that makes the world a better place.
+New York, N.Y. – The 95th anniversary year of Girl Scouting kicks off on March 12 when Girl Scouts of the USA CEO Kathy Cloninger hosts a ceremony in New York and launches a series of nationwide events that celebrate the Girl Scout Movement's tradition of building leadership through action that makes the world a better place.

 Anniversary events include: